 For along-track data, it is important that the units on the navigation map be the same as the horizontal annotations on the profiles themselves.
 MCS data should use either date/time or shotpoint annotation.
 CDP units are discouraged due to their frequent changes during processing.
-However, CDP will be accepted if it is the only navigation available vellum or mylar, if possible.
+However, CDP will be accepted if it is the only navigation available.
+Maps and charts can be up to 36 inches wide and should be on a translucent material, such as vellum or mylar, if possible.
 Data may be rolled, but should not be folded.
 Creases due to folding may be reproduced as lines on any copies made, obscuring information.